vektor-inc/lightning/readme.txt

 == Changelog ==

+[ G3 / G2 ][ Design Bug Fix ] Fixed a gap below the image with a link applied.

 v15.28.1
 [ G3 / G2 ][ Bug fix ] Since WordPress 6.7.1 started outputting contain-intrinsic-size: 3000px 1500px, add a reset for this in .card.